Jeffrey-Ede/One-Shot/README.md

 # Pretrained Models

-Last saved checkpoints for notable files are [here].
-Password:
+Last saved checkpoints for notable files are [here](https://mycloud-test.warwick.ac.uk/s/aSMfPetfg5pGWmH).
+Password: "W4rw1ck3m!" (without quotes).
+Note that the server is in a test phase, so it may be intermitently unavailable and the url will eventually change.

 # Contact

 Jeffrey M. Ede: j.m.ede@warwick.ac.uk - machine learning, general